 - Dropzone, yet another bi-directional scrolling game adorned with many slick little touches, one of which is the rank it awards you with for your efforts; it's hard to play, though and suffers from era-typical monotony of gameplay.

 - California Games...
 Yeah, seriously.
-It was the first game I bought with parallaxed landscapes and the effect blew my mind at the time and sowed the seed for Colony's parallaxing.
+It was the first game I bought with parallaxed landscapes and the effect blew my mind at the time and sowed the seed for Parallaxian's parallaxing.

-- Parallax, not for the parallax effects (which don't resembles those in Colony), but for the pilot being able to disembark from his craft and perform critical game actions on foot.
+- Parallax, not for the parallax effects (which don't resembles those in Parallaxian), but for the pilot being able to disembark from his craft and perform critical game actions on foot.

 - Deadline, by Philip Nicholson, for its bi-directional parallaxed scrolling landscape which, at the time, was pretty unusual.

-- Rescue on Fractalus, for its laser pillboxes on the hills, which may have subliminally inspired Colony's "chrome dome" laser pillboxes.
+- Rescue on Fractalus, for its laser pillboxes on the hills, which may have subliminally inspired Parallaxian's "chrome dome" laser pillboxes.